 We also follow a streamlined process without cutting any corners.
 That’s why we approve over 75% of all applicants and process most applications within 24 hours.
 Once your business is approved, we provide funds very quickly because we know your company might need them for an emergency.
 Here are some of our funding options:

-- Long-Term Loans: These funds are available in amounts up to $250,000 and can help small business owners manage and grow their operations for three to ten years.
+- Long-Term Funding: These funds are available in amounts up to $250,000 and can help small business owners manage and grow their operations for three to ten years.
 They have lost interest rates and provide stability.
 Businesses that have been operating for 12 months, have a personal credit score of at least 620 and generate annual revenue of $120,000 can qualify.

-- Short-Term Loans: This funding is provided to small businesses for a period of three to 18 months and can help them cover cash flow gaps or unexpected expenses.
+- Short-Term Funding: This funding is provided to small businesses for a period of three to 18 months and can help them cover cash flow gaps or unexpected expenses.
 However, this funding is considered riskier because of more expensive interest rates and shorter repayment terms.

 - Bridge Funding: A business that’s waiting for its next installment from a bank or a payment from a customer that suddenly needs a stopgap solution to pay an unexpected cost can use bridge funding.
 This funding is low risk, easy to obtain, fast, flexible, and doesn’t require a set repayment schedule.
 Such smaller fund amounts that can be repaid quickly can help a small business with poor credit build their credit score.